 The client experiences an increased response time on the eleventh request, since the primary server is no longer responding.
-This results in a client fail over that involves the interception of a CORBA exception and the forwarding to a backup replica.
-As shown in Figure 9, latency increases from one millisecond to four milliseconds for the client.
+This results in a client failover that involves the interception of a CORBA exception and the forwarding to a backup replica.
+As shown in Fig. 9, latency increases from 1 to 4 ms for the client.

-Figure 10 shows the latency averages and jitter minima and maxima as measured in all six configurations.
-The CORBA 2.x-based object-oriented experiment with one application shows a communication overhead of approximately three milliseconds, while the corresponding component-based experiment has a latency of four milliseconds.
-This result shows that the extra cost for CORFU's LwCCM component-based fault-tolerance with 25 percent additional overhead is relatively small.
+Fig. 10 shows the latency averages and jitter minima and maxima as measured in all six configurations.
+The CORBA 2.x-based object-oriented experiment with one application shows a communication overhead of approximately 3 ms, while the corresponding component-based experiment has a latency of 4 ms. This result shows that the extra cost for CORFU's LwCCM component-based fault-tolerance with 25% additional overhead is relatively small.

-The component-based experiments with configurations of two and four applications have a much lower jitter and a similar average of four milliseconds, whereas the object-oriented examples have growing latencies.
-This latency and jitter increase-which is proportional to the number of applications-is not directly related to the fail over mechanism but reflects the implicit differences between the experiment variants.
+The component-based experiments with configurations of two and four applications have a much lower jitter and a similar average of 4 ms, whereas the object-oriented examples have growing latencies.
+This latency and jitter increase-which is proportional to the number of applications-is not directly related to the failover mechanism but reflects the implicit differences between the experiment variants.
 In the object-based case, executables start processing right away while a component is first loaded into the container and then triggered later on to start processing.
-Nevertheless, the results show that there is no unreasonably high overhead for CORFU's component-based fault-tolerance.
+Nevertheless, the results show that there is no unreasonably high overhead for COR-FU's component-based fault-tolerance.